 Medicare has coverage policies that can be national or regional in scope.
 Coverage means that assay is approved as a benefit for Medicare beneficiaries.
 If there is no coverage, neither the supplier nor any other party, such as a reference laboratory, may receive reimbursement from Medicare for the service.
 There is currently no national coverage policy regarding the CTC enumeration portion of our assays.
 Because our laboratory is in California, the regional MAC for California is the relevant MAC for all our assays.
 The previous MAC for California, Palmetto, which is contracted with CMS to administer the MolDx program that sets guidelines for coding, coverage and reimbursement of molecular diagnostic assays, adopted a negative coverage policy for CTC enumeration.
 The current MAC for California, Noridian Healthcare Solutions, LLC, is adopting the coverage policies from Palmetto.
 Therefore, the enumeration portion of our assays is not currently covered, and we will receive no payment from Medicare for this portion of the service unless and until the coverage policy is changed.
-Although approximately 82% and 76% of all billable cases received during the years ended December 31, 2016 and 2017, respectively, relate to our Target-Selector biomarker assays, we continue to receive orders for traditional enumeration testing, which counts disease burden, and therefore the enumeration testing receives no payment from Medicare based upon the existing coverage decision.
+Although approximately 76% and 75.7% of all billable cases received during the year-ended December 31, 2017 and the nine month period ended September 30, 2018, respectively, relate to our Target-Selector biomarker assays, we continue to receive orders for traditional enumeration testing, which counts disease burden, and therefore the enumeration testing receives no payment from Medicare based upon the existing coverage decision.
 The CTC enumeration counts disease burden and is a prognostic assay, and although valuable, it does not meet many of the medical necessity requirements of Medicare and the payers.
 We intend to pursue payment for the capture portion of our CTC technology that allows us to run our diagnostic testing for some of our Target-Selector assays.